nasa/bplib/README.md

 1. To build the static and shared libraries, the only prerequisites are the __make__ build system and a compiler toolchain (by default __gcc__).

-2. To build the Lua extension used for unit testing (and useful for any user implemented Lua applications), then you need to have Lua installed on your system.
-For Ubuntu, type `sudo apt install lua5.3`, and for CentOS, type `yum install epel-release && yum install lua`.
-Only Lua version 5.3 has been tested.

-3. Tailoring the build to provide unique system prerequisites is accomplished by providing a custom configuration makefile.
+2. Tailoring the build to provide unique system prerequisites is accomplished by providing a custom configuration makefile.
 See `posix.mk` as an example.
-If you custom file is called `{my_config_makefile}` then the following commands would be used:
+If your custom file is called `{my_config_makefile}` then the following commands would be used:
    * `make CONFIG={my_config_makefile}`
    * `sudo make CONFIG={my_config_makefile} install`

+3. To build the Lua extension used for unit testing (and useful for any user implemented Lua applications), then you need to have Lua installed on your system.
+Given the various versions and configurations Lua can be found in for different systems, the default behavior of the makefile is to look for Lua 5.3 in `/opt/lua5.3` which assumes you've downloaded and installed Lua yourself.
+This can be accomplished via the followings steps:
+   * Download Lua 5.3 from `www.lua.org`
+   * `tar -xvzf lua-5.3.X.tar.gz` where X is whatever the latest stable version of Lau 5.3 is.
+   * `cd lua-5.3.X`
+   * `make MYCFLAGS="-fpic" linux`
+   * `sudo make install INSTALL_TOP=/opt/lua5.3`
+   * `alias bplua="LUA_CPATH=/opt/lua5.3/lib/lua/5.3/?.so LUA_PATH=/opt/lua5.3/lib/lua/5.3/?.lua /opt/lua5.3/bin/lua"`

+4. If you want to use a different Lua installation, you must run the Makefile found in `binding/lua` directly.
+From the command line: the `PREFIX` variable can be set to the installed version of Lua you want to use (e.g. __/usr__), and the `LIBDIR` variable can be set to where the bplib.so extension module should be installed (e.g. __/usr/lib64/lua/5.1__).
+Managing multiple Lua distributions on a single system can be a little tricky - the biggest problem being that as of 5.3 there is still a global search path for shared objects and Lua files that is indenpendent of the location of the binary Lua interpreter.
+To get around this problem you can either set the `package.cpath` and `package.path` variables within your Lua scripts or you can alias the call to start the Lua interpreter with the paths called out in the command (as shown above).

 #### Building